 Construction of the building began in 1926, which was designed in the Art Deco style of the time.
 The Club’s building was the first reinforced concrete building of its kind in Sydney, setting a precedent for other buildings in the CBD.
 At the time of completion, it was Sydney’s tallest building, standing 12 floors high.
 The NSW Masonic Club building was officially opened on September 12, 1927.

 Over the decades, the Club made various changes inside the building from time to time, according to the changing needs of Members, and the evolving use of the facilities.

 The single biggest change came in 1984, when the Members’ accommodation rooms were separated from the Club’s licence and commenced operations as a hotel known as the Castlereagh Inn which, when further floors were converted to guest rooms, eventually became known as the Castlereagh Boutique Hotel.

-A committed program of restoration and refurbishment was undertaken in the 1990’s and is still ongoing to this day.
-Of these notable works the 2004 official opening of the fully refurbished Boardroom, by Her Excellency Professor Marie Bashir AC CVO, Governor of New South Wales, was a highlight.
+A committed program of restoration and refurbishment was undertaken in the 1990s and this program continues still.
+The official opening in 2004 of the fully refurbished Boardroom, by Her Excellency Professor Marie Bashir AC CVO, the then Governor of New South Wales, was a highlight of the restoration program.